htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     This is used to configure the size of the container's ``/dev/shm`` size adapting to the job's requested memory.

+:macro-def:`DOCKER_CACHE_ADVERTISE_INTERVAL`
+    The *condor_startd* periodically advertises how much disk space the docker daemon is using to store images into the slot attribute DockerCachedImageSize.
+This knob, which
+    defaults to 1200 (seconds), controls how often the start polls the docker daemon for this information.

 :macro-def:`OPENMPI_INSTALL_PATH`
     The location of the Open MPI installation on the local machine.
     Referenced by ``examples/openmpiscript``, which is used for running